 Where necessary comparative figures for the previous financial year have been amended or reconfigured to conform to the required changes in presentation.

 10. Subsequent events

-There have been no events subsequent to the financial year end with a significant impact on the financial statements For the year ended 30th June 2022.
+There have been no events subsequent to the financial year end with a significant impact on the financial statements For the six months ended 30th June, 2021.